CoMPaTech/hAirOS/README.md

 - [ ] In Home Assistant click on `Configuration`
 - [ ] Click on `Integrations`
 - [ ] Hit the `+` button in the right lower corner
-- [ ] Search or browse for 'Ubiquity AirOS' and click it
+- [ ] Search or browse for 'Ubiquiti AirOS' and click it
 - [ ] Enter your details

 ### Is it tested?